eclipse-ibeji/freyja/mapping_clients/in_memory_mock_mapping_client/README.md

   - `emit_on_change`: a value indicating whether data emission should be skipped if the value hasn't changed since the last emission.
 Set to true to enable this behavior.
   - `conversion`: a conversion that should be applied.
 Set to null if no conversion is needed.
 Otherwise the conversion is configured with the `mul` and `offset` properties, and the value `y` that is emitted is calculated as `y = mul * x + offset`.
 Note that conversions are only supported for signal values which can be parsed as `f64`.

-You can override the default values by defining your own `mapping_client_config.json`.
+You can override the default values by defining your own `mock_mapping_config.json`.
 The adapter will probe for and unify config in this order, with values near the end of the list taking higher precedence:

 - The default config
-- A `mapping_client_config.json` file in the working directory of the executable (for example, the directory you were in when you ran the `cargo run` command)
+- A `mock_mapping_config.json` file in the working directory of the executable (for example, the directory you were in when you ran the `cargo run` command)
-- `$FREYJA_HOME/config/mapping_config.json`, which defaults to:
+- `$FREYJA_HOME/config/mock_mapping_config.json`, which defaults to:
-  - Windows: `%USERPROFILE%\.freyja\config\mapping_config.json`
+  - Unix: `$HOME/.freyja/config/mock_mapping_config.json`
-  - Unix: `$HOME/.freyja/config/mapping_config.json`
+  - Windows: `%USERPROFILE%\.freyja\config\mock_mapping_config.json` (note that windows support is not guaranteed by Freyja or this adapter)

 ## Behavior